 Minimizes Pressure Ulcers

-This statistic indicates the percent of long-term care patients who suffer from new or worsened pressure ulcers.
-We find that pressure ulcers are an measure of quality of care.
+This statistic indicates the percentage of long-term residents that are suffering from new or worsened pressure ulcers.
+We've found that pressure ulcers are an indicator of quality of care.

 Minimizes Serious Falls